Meetmet21/INSinPAL/README.md

 ## Getting Started

-INSinPAL is a kind of metacaller using thre different SV callers and a few external data files that need to be setup:
+INSinPAL is a kind of metacaller using three different SV callers and a few external data files that need to be setup:

 * Callers:
   * [INSurVeyor 1.1.2](https://github.com/kensung-lab/INSurVeyor)